bigdata-i523/hid230/README.md

    - YuanMing Huang
    hid:
    - 230
-   title: This is my paper about big data with natural language processing
+   title:Big data with natural language processing
    abstract: This is the abstract of paper 1
    url: https://github.com/bigdata-i523/hid230/paper1/paper1.pdf
    status: in progress